subshell/helm-charts/charts/sophora-server/README.md

 ## Notable Changes

+### 3.3.0

+Added `sophora.server.storage.useSharedPVC` (default: `false`) to reduce the number of volumes.
+When enabled, `/sophora/data` is stored on the same persistent volume as the repository content.
+When disabled, `/sophora/data` uses a separate PVC.
+To transition to a single volume you have to copy the data over before removing the data PVC.

 ### 3.2.0

 * Added HTTPRoute support for Gateway API.
 This adds the properties `httpRoute`, `grpcHttproute` and `grpcRoute` to the values.
 These are similar to the `ingress` and `grpcIngress` options.